 NeuRA MRI Seminar Series 2017

-The NeuRA MRI seminar series will provide researchers with the opportunity to present their work-in-progress and network.
+The NeuRA MRI seminar series provides researchers with the opportunity to present cutting edges pre-clinical, clinical and basic work based on MRI techniques.

-We would like the seminar series to represent the cross-disciplinary scope of MRI research currently being undertaken across the NeuRA/UNSW precinct by including pre-clinical and clinical sciences, as well as more fundamental methodological topics relating to methods of acquisition and analysis.
-We eventually intend to invite MRI researchers from other Australian institutions.
+The seminar series aims to represent the cross-disciplinary scope of MRI research currently being undertaken across the NeuRA/UNSW precinct as well as national and international researchers by including pre-clinical and clinical sciences, as well as more fundamental methodological topics relating to methods of acquisition and analysis.

-The seminar series will represent a unique and critical knowledge platform where junior and more senior researchers can exchange ideas about current research into MRI techniques and applications.
+The seminar series represents a unique and critical knowledge platform where junior and more senior researchers can exchange ideas about current research into MRI techniques and applications.

-We propose a unique format for constructive discussion about MRI research.
-Presenters are encouraged to concentrate on the details of their MRI acquisition parameters, types of sequences and innovative MRI methods, and provide an in-depth discussion of the strengths and limitations of methods of analysis (i.e., processing and statistical) beyond what is typical in presentations of MRI data in biomedical or clinical journals.
+Presenters are encouraged to concentrate on the details of their MRI acquisition parameters, types of sequences and innovative MRI methods, and provide an in-depth discussion of the strengths and limitations of methods of analysis (i.e., processing and statistical).

-The seminar will take place twice a month between 12 and 1pm in the seminar room of NeuRA.
-The first seminar is scheduled for Tuesday 28th of March 2017.
-Talks will last for 40 minutes followed by a 20-minute discussion to promote constructive exchange.
+The seminar takes place every two months between 12 and 1pm in the NeuRA seminar room.
+Talks last around 40 minutes followed by a 20 minute discussion to promote constructive exchange.
 Please see below for dates.

 Please contact us if you wish to participate and present your work.